niartenyaw/Prana/README.md

 Things to include:

-* Teams and Projects share the same presentational components
+* Teams, Projects, and Tasks share the same presentational components.
+Are separated by containers
-  * They share all but the form presentational comp with Tasks.